Tequila – one tequila, two tequila, three tequila, floor!

-You’ve had a few, but you’re still in control, you’re having fun but you really should have gone home two hours ago, and then the shot tray appears.........
+You’ve had a few, you’re having fun but you really should have gone home two hours ago, and then the shot tray appears...party time!

 Is this what comes to mind when you think of tequila?
 Sure, it’s fun, and if it’s a good tequila – why not?
 Unfortunately, most of the time, unless you’re mixing in high circles and frequenting top notch bars, the tequila probably won’t be that good – that is, after all, why salt and lime are usually provided!